i

 Mosasaurus (Meuse lizard)

-What is an Mosasaurus?
+What is Mosasaurus?

 Mosasaurus was an enormous aquatic lizard that lived during the late Cretaceous period.
 It was not a dinosaur, but a marine reptile that lived in the oceans.
 The name Mosasaurus means "Meuse lizard," named after the Meuse River where the first fossil was found.

-When and Where Mosasaurus Lived
+When and where did Mosasaurus live?

 Mosasaurus lived during the Cretaceous period, which was around 145 to 66 million years ago.
 Fossils of Mosasaurus have been found in Europe and North America, including places like France, South Dakota, and Nebraska.
+Mosasaurus lived near the surface of the water, as it needed to breathe air, much like modern whales.
+It inhabited the North Atlantic Ocean, where it could easily hunt for food.

-How Big Was Mosasaurus?
+How big was Mosasaurus?

 Length: The largest species of Mosasaurus could grow to over 15 meters (50 feet) long.
 It had a streamlined body, a skull bristling with teeth, a barrel-like trunk, and a long, powerful tail.